sajeethphilip/DBNN/README.md

 ![](http://www.iucaa.in/~nspp/CCsmooth.gif)

-A ready to run gzipped directory of the training and test data can be downloaded from ![here][http://www.iucaa.in/~nspp/MySpace/MySpace/SDSSDR7/DBNN4SDSS.tgz]
+A ready to run gzipped directory of the training and test data can be downloaded from here: http://www.iucaa.in/~nspp/MySpace/MySpace/SDSSDR7/DBNN4SDSS.tgz

-The Revised Large Photometric Catalogue (July 2011 version) can be downloaded from here(http://www.iucaa.in/~nspp/MySpace/MySpace/SDSSDR7/DBNN_Photometric_catalogue_July2011.zip)
+The Revised Large Photometric Catalogue (July 2011 version) can be downloaded from here: http://www.iucaa.in/~nspp/MySpace/MySpace/SDSSDR7/DBNN_Photometric_catalogue_July2011.zip

-The Our Predictions for Richard's Photometric Catalogue can be downloaded from here (http://www.iucaa.in/~nspp/MySpace/MySpace/SDSSDR7/RPCDBNN_PhotometricCatalogueJune2011.fits.gz)
+The Our Predictions for Richard's Photometric Catalogue can be downloaded from here: http://www.iucaa.in/~nspp/MySpace/MySpace/SDSSDR7/RPCDBNN_PhotometricCatalogueJune2011.fits.gz

 ### How to run the code and reproduce the results